How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 Make Your Roof Stand Out

-Make the multi-tiered roof of your gazebo stand out using fairy string lights.
+Make the multi-tiered roof of your gazebo stand out using fairy lights.
 Install the lights on every tier to make it look like a wedding cake.

 A Large Chandelier For A Large Gazebo